 Many world-famous and beloved bands such as Deep Purple, Led Zeppelin, Rolling Stones, Iron Maiden and so on (all great bands are from the UK – coincidence ?), did not use the metronome while recording their hits.
 Why?
 Who cares?
 These are all great songs that will stay forever.
 Remember Iron Maiden’s Trooper?
 The most obvious drums rushing up after first fill and again, and again.
 Nicko certainly didn’t use the click track while recording.

 So whether it’s in the studio, live performance, rehearsal, we definitely recommend using a metronome.
-It will help you build a click track to use with an iem.
-The best in ear monitors have great isolation, which is ideal for singers and musicians..
+It will help you build a click track to use with in earsystems for musicians.
 The click is very useful when performing live because then you can rely on backing tracks.
-For example, if you want to play instrumental or sound effects backing track, a click will help you stay in tempo throughout the whole track.
+For example, if you want to play instrumental or sound effects backing track, a click playing through an IEM system will help you stay in tempo throughout the whole track.
 That would be impossible without the click.
+I

 You may not be familiar with this, but also in studio work, click tracks are a crucial thing, especially if working remotely with musicians.
 For example, let’s say you have an idea for a new song.
 Ok, you’ll record the demo with your phone or hand recorder, or anything like that.
 But what if you want to record a whole song instrument by instrument.
 Make that click track in the desired tempo.
 Record your idea following that tempo, and you’ll be ready to send it to (for example) guitarist from the other side of the globe.